ammar-tanwar/bloglearnbay/posts/data-analyst-vs-data-scientist.md

 Considering career growth, **data analyst vs. data scientist salaries in India** carries upward-trending professional careers.
 However, the depth of responsibilities affects their salary range in India.

-<a href="https://www.glassdoor.co.in/Salaries/data-scientist-salary-SRCH_KO0,14.htm" target="_blank" rel="nofollow">Glassdoor</a> states the average  <a href="https://blog.learnbay.co/is-your-data-scientist-salary-competitive-cross-check-with-the-latest-trends" target="_blank">data scientist's salary</a> ranges around ₹12,00,000 per annum.
+Glassdoor states the average <a href="https://blog.learnbay.co/is-your-data-scientist-salary-competitive-cross-check-with-the-latest-trends" target="_blank">data scientist's salary</a> ranges around ₹12,00,000 per annum.
 The minimum basic pay ranges around ₹5,00,000-₹6,00,000 per annum, and the maximum goes towards ₹25,00,000 per annum.

-Similarly, a review by <a href="https://www.glassdoor.co.in/Salaries/data-science-analyst-salary-SRCH_KO0,20.htm" target="_blank" rel="nofollow">Glassdoor</a> also suggests that a **data analyst's** average salary range is ₹10,00,000 per annum.
+Similarly, a review by Glassdoor also suggests that a **data analyst's** average salary range is ₹10,00,000 per annum.
 The minimum basic pay ranges around ₹5,00,000 per annum, and the maximum goes towards ₹14,00,000 per annum.

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/wib-3.jpg" style="width:100%" class="img" alt="An illustration shows a data analyst holding a laptop in his hands.
 The background shows several figures that indicate the salary and future growth of the mentioned job role." title="Salary range of data analyst and data scientist in India"/>